-WATER SERVICES - HIGHLIGHTS
+WATER SERVICES HIGHLIGHTS

-Our focus is on asset resiliency, flood mitigation and greening our operations.
+Focus on asset resiliency, flood mitigation and greening our operations.

-- EPCOR's regulator has approved a ROE of 9.89% for Water (Apr 2022-Mar 2027) and Wastewater treatment (Apr 2022-Mar 2025) which was reduced by 0.25% to reflect the risk reduction following the implementation of a customer consumption deferral account. - An ROE of 9.95% was approved for Drainage (Apr 2022-Mar 2025) for SIRP and CORe activities, with ROE for sanitary wastewater and stormwater collection/conveyance to be implemented on an inclining basis from 2022 to 2026 in equal increments, starting at 5.50% in 2022.
-The increase in ROE to 9.95% expected in 2025 and 2026 will require approval in a future rate application. - Construction of the 13.6 MW solar farm at E.L.
-Smith Water Treatment Plant was completed in Q3 2022 and the plant has been fully commissioned. - The lead mitigation program (being implemented to meet new Health Canada Guidelines) will be substantially completed in 2023. - The Stormwater Integrated Resource Plan and water plant flood protection project have both received regulatory approval.
+- EPCOR's regulator has approved a ROE of 9.89% for Water (Apr 2022-Mar 2027) and Wastewater (Apr 2022-Mar 2025) which was reduced by 0.25% to reflect the risk reduction following the implementation of a customer consumption deferral account. - A ROE of 9.95% was approved for Drainage (Apr 2022-Mar 2025) and will be stepping up to the 9.95% over the 2022 to 2026 period, starting at 5.50% in 2022.
+Approval for 2025 and 2026 increases will be required in a future rate application. - Construction of the 13.6 MW solar farm at E.L.
+Smith Water Treatment Plant was completed in Q3 2022 and the plant has been fully commissioned. - The lead mitigation program (being implemented to meet new Health Canada Guidelines) will be substantially completed by early 2023. - The Stormwater Integrated Resource Plan and water plant flood protection project have both received regulatory approval.